-Risk Future Trend Failure to manage the impact of political change; follow relevant laws, regulations, business rules and ethical codes <> Mitigating Actions in place: Regular review of compliance and critical areas of risk at the Audit, Risk, Inspection and Compliance Board, Force Executive Board and the Audit & Risk Assurance Committee Regular BTP/A engagement and meetings with government liaison teams, industry and police stakeholders, to understand and influence changes to the rail industry.
-This includes potential changes to how rail companies are funded.
-Preparation for provisions outlined in the new Policing Conduct Regulations 2020 affecting how BTP investigate complaints The Scottish Railways Policing Committee allows greater collaboration with the Scottish Government and the Scottish Police Authority This risk stabilised following the 2019 general election but there are emerging external developments in respect of the future structure and operation of the railways.
-Failure to protect the health and safety of employees, operational partners and the public. ~ Mitigating Actions in place: • Health & Safety governance structure in place, including a committee There have been several
+Failure to manage the impact of political change; follow relevant laws, regulations, business rules and ethical codes

+- Regular review of compliance and critical areas of risk at the Audit, Risk, Inspection and Compliance Board, Force Executive Board and the Audit & Risk Assurance Committee - Regular BTP/A engagement and meetings with government liaison teams, industry and police stakeholders, to understand and influence changes to the rail industry.
+This includes potential changes to how rail companies are funded. - Preparation for provisions outlined in the new Policing Conduct Regulations 2020 affecting how BTP investigate complaints - The Scottish Railways Policing Committee allows greater collaboration with the Scottish Government and the Scottish Police Authority

+Failure to protect the health and safety of employees, operational partners and the public.